EBI-Metagenomics/biosiftr_extended_methods/README.md

 ```

-The ground truth to benchmark functional prediction power was generated using [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) directly from MetaChick MAGs used to build the synthetic communities.
+The ground truth to benchmark the functional prediction power was generated using [EggNOG-mapper](https://github.com/eggnogdb/eggnog-mapper) directly from the external catalogue of MAGs used to build the synthetic communities.

 ```bash
 # Generating functional annotation for each MetaChick MAG